Skip to content

 Yes, you can make overpayments on an interest-only mortgage.
 However, overpaying on an interest-only home loan is a bit more complicated than overpaying on a repayment mortgage and may not always be the right option for you.

-To find out whether overpaying on an interest-only mortgage is the right course of action for you, speak to your lender or a broker.
+If you're unsure whether overpaying on an interest-only mortgage is the right option for you, speak to your lender or a mortgage broker.

 Does an interest-only mortgage ever get paid off?